 For us, revisiting these amazing fossils resulted in a few trips to different Australian museums.
 We also had specimens sent to us at the University of New England to examine in person.

-Collating these specimens together in our most recent publication, we illustrate the Pterygotidae (the family of sea scorpions that reached 2.5 meters long) dominated the group’s Australian fossil record.
+Collating these specimens together in our most recent publication, we illustrate the Pterygotidae (the family of sea scorpions that reached 2.5 meters or 8.2 feet long) dominated the group’s Australian fossil record.
 Although this had been noted before, the abundance of material from different locations and time periods, especially from Victoria, was unexpected.

 Back to the source